akshaysalvi948/TwitterSentimentalAnalysis/README.md

 ### step3 : Results

-Results are stored in  `results.csv` file which contains sentiment prediction based upon the XGBOOST algorithm, the sentiment are,
+Results are stored in  `results.csv` file which contains sentiment prediction based upon the XGBOOST algorithm, the sentiments are,

 1. positive
 2. slightly positive